PaoyangLab/Methylation_Analysis/README.md

 ![overall_pipeline.png](https://github.com/PaoyangLab/Methyaltion_Analysis/blob/main/Figures/overall_pipeline.png)

 ### 3.1 Processing methylomes
-Here, BS-Seeker2 is used for alignment and call methylation and replicate 1 of wildtype sample is implemented as example.
+Here, BS-Seeker2 is used to align reads and call methylation.
+Replicate 1 of the wild-type sample is used as an example.
 #### 3.1.1 Alignments of methyl-seq read
 1. Use bowtie2 to create a reference genome index file (Arabidopsis thaliana TAIR10 version) for the aligner.
 > 	The `-f` specify the FASTA file of reference genome `genome.fa`, which can be downloaded from [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 The `-d` specify the directory to save output index file.